Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage/README.md

 - Visualization: Tableau Public

 ## Data Analysis Process
-In order to adequately analyze bellabeat data and to answer the key business questions and make recommendations, key steps of Data Analysis Process will be followed: Ask, Prepare, Process, Analyze, Share and Act .
+In order to adequately analyze bellabeat data and to answer the key business questions and make recommendations, key steps of data analysis process will be followed: Ask, Prepare, Process, Analyze, Share and Act.

 ### Ask Phase:
 To address the business task of analyzing that how users utilize the time smart device, the following key findings will guide the analysis: